 2. Add the sugar VERY SLOWLY until dissolved & the mixture forms stiff peaks.

 Finally mix in the corn starch.
 The mixture should be thick, glossy, and stand on its own.
-3. Line a cookie sheet with parchment paper, flick some water over it.

 Form the pavlova into a circle (or two), about 3" tall, on a cookie sheet.
 If making two, leave plenty of space in between them.